biojava/biojava.github.io/wiki/SVN_to_GIT_Migration.md

 branches, based on a variant of the [git-flow model](http://nvie.com/posts/a-successful-git-branching-model/):

-1.  **dev** Current development branch, corresponding to SVN trunk.
+1.  **devel** Current development branch, corresponding to SVN trunk.
     All active developers are free to make commits directly to this branch, as well as merging feature branches and pull requests
 2.  **release** By definition, any commit to this branch counts as a release.
 Each commit should be tagged with a new version number, eg 'v3.1.0', and should result in a new set of jar files getting